LonerHermitNEET/Mark/Mark.md

 Anyway, the woman and the older man had two different goals in mind.
 The woman wanted to remain in connection with Mark, whom she saw as one having authority, while the older man merely wanted someone to attach to in his time of great need.

-Matthew could exploit both requirements.
+Mark could exploit both requirements.
 The woman's was superficial, while the older man's was easily paid in roughly pressed gold coins.

 He didn't even know their names, and that made it all the more easier to commit to the plan, his guilt bearing no presential burden upon his mind's eye.